-- Skateboard trucks are metal pieces that have two axles each, one for the front and one for the back wheels.
+Skateboard trucks: Chunky metal pieces with two axles—one for the front and one for the back wheels.

-- Quad roller skate plates are usually made of nylon or aluminum and have four trucks attached to them, one for each wheel.
+Quad roller skate plates: Sleek frames made of nylon or aluminum with four little trucks, each carrying one wheel.

 Skateboard wheels can be used on roller skates primarily due to their similar construction.
 Skateboard and roller skate wheels have a flat contact patch, allowing for better control and stability.
 Additionally, both wheels are typically made from polyurethane, providing durability and grip.